 But, not before asking myself, “What do I want to do with my life?”

 It didn’t take long for me to figure it out!

 I remained motivated by the same passion and purpose that’s fueled my personal and professional efforts for over 20 years: Changing people’s lives in healthy ways.

 Drawing from applied research, personal and professional insights, and an extensive background in exercise science, fitness, wellness, nutrition and rehabilitation, I help people navigate through the mazes of gimmicks, fads and mainstream quackery, equipping them with the tools they need to live healthier, happier, longer and more productive lives.

-The information I provide in articles and blogs is solely for educational purposes and is not intended to diagnose, treat, cure or prevent any disease.
-If you’re concerned about your health, contact a physician for medical advice.
+The information I offer in articles and blogs is solely for educational purposes and is not intended to diagnose, treat, cure or prevent any disease.
+If you’re concerned about your health, I highly recommend contacting a physician for medical advice.